 As models, our probabilistic programs are related to deep neural networks with categorical variables, but offering more benefits compared to the lastest generation of deep learning.

-Besides, Machine Learning (ML) offers tremendous promise for businesses, and technologies powered by ML solutions are rapidly being adopted in the marketplace.
+Besides, ML offers tremendous promise for businesses, and technologies powered by ML solutions are rapidly being adopted in the marketplace.
 Importantly, customers' expectations today in terms of access and service are constantly increasing, which will require implementation of ML solutions to meet this demand.
 However, many existing ML solutions fall short of their promise because of how the underlying technology works.
-At BayesLearn, we believe that by taking the best of the different approaches and unifying them mathematically, we can develop machine learning that offers breakthrough improvements in accuracy & efficiency, and creates a system where human intelligence can easily guide the system.
+At BayesLearn, we believe that by taking the best of the different approaches and unifying them mathematically, we can develop ML that offers breakthrough improvements in accuracy & efficiency, and creates a system where human intelligence can easily guide the system.

 Allowing randomness and simulating systems via probabilistic programs & Bayesian synthesis.